GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 <div id="2024-09-02-expanded-extent-paused"></div>

-## 2024-09-02: Expanded extents data processing is currently paused, with data available to May 2024
+## 2024-09-02: Expanded extents data processing is currently paused, with data available to May 2024 <!-- NOTE Remember to remove the banner on the page: https://pr-302-preview.khpreview.dea.ga.gov.au/guides/reference/ard-expanded-processing-extent/ -->

 This year, we [expanded the processing extents](/guides/reference/ard-expanded-processing-extent/) for our [Surface Reflectance products](/data/category/dea-surface-reflectance/) and derivative products.